jekyll2014/JsonDictionary/JsonDictionary/readme.txt

 Short manual:
 1) Select file types needed in the check list.
-2) Push "Open directory" button to show root folder of the MetaUI repository.
+2) Push "Collect database" button to show root folder of the MetaUI repository.
 It'll search all files marked before to parse.
 A tree and a examples table is generated.
 It may take a couple of minutes.
 3) Database collected can be saved (binary serializer format) with "Save database" button to avoid regenerating it next time.
 There are 2 files saved - .metalib database and .metalib.tree tree.
 4) "Samples tree" contains a tree to select keywerd needed and dsiplay samples with double-click on a tree element.
 5) Examples table can be filtered by schema version (got from "contentVersion" field) and a search phrase.
 Filter is applied to a current grid view so filters can be applied sequentially.
 Filtering can be slow on huge amount of data so may take some time.